-- 21. Section YA 1 defines "business" as including "any profession, trade, or undertaking carried on for profit".
+- 24. Section YA 1 defines "business" as including "any profession, trade, or undertaking carried on for profit".
 The leading case on what constitutes a business is Grieve v CIR (1984) 6 NZTC 61,682 (CA).
-In Grieve, the Court of Appeal held that whether a taxpayer is in business involves a two-fold inquiry as to the: - nature of the activities carried on; and - intention of the taxpayer in engaging in those activities. - 22.
+In Grieve, the Court of Appeal held that whether a taxpayer is in business involves a two-fold inquiry as to the: - nature of the activities carried on; and - intention of the taxpayer in engaging in those activities. - 25.
 In Grieve, Richardson J identified six factors relevant to determining whether a taxpayer is carrying on a business.
-These factors are the: - nature of the activity; - period over which they engage in the activity; - scale of operations and volume of transactions; - commitment of time, money and effort; - pattern of activity; and - financial results. - 23.
-Richardson J went on to say that it may also be helpful to consider whether the operations involved are of the same kind and are carried on in the same way as those that are characteristic of ordinary trade in the line of business in which the venture is
+These factors are the: - nature of the activity; - period over which they engage in the activity; - scale of operations and volume of transactions; - commitment of time, money and effort; - pattern of activity; and

-- conducted.
-However, in the end, the crucial factors are the character and circumstances of the particular venture. - 24.
-How a charity reports revenue from its trading activities for accounting purposes does not determine whether it is carrying on a business for tax purposes. - 25.
-The words "for profit" in the context of the definition of "business" refer to a surplus of income (money or money's worth) over cost, determined in accordance with ordinary commercial principles (see Grieve).
-A surplus will arise from a trading activity even if the charity reinvests the surplus into the trading activity or uses it to carry out charitable purposes. - 26.
-Many charities engage in activities on a continuous and ongoing basis, commit time, money and effort to those activities, and conduct a large volume of transactions, with the intention of making a surplus.
-Charities carrying on this type of activity are carrying on a business, as s YA 1 defines that term.
-This is the conclusion even though the object of the business is directed to charitable ends, not private pecuniary gain. - 27.
-Some charities carrying on trading activities related to their charitable purpose might think they are not in business because their intention in carrying on those activities is to achieve their charitable purpose (not to make a profit).
+- financial results. - 26.
+Richardson J went on to say that it may also be helpful to consider whether the operations involved are of the same kind and are carried on in the same way as those that are characteristic of ordinary trade in the line of business in which the venture is conducted.
+However, in the end, the crucial factors are the character and circumstances of the particular venture. - 27.
+Sometimes the nature of the activities a person carries on are not sufficient to result in those activities being a business.
+For example, a charity owns premises (such as a church hall) that it uses to deliver religious/pastoral instruction or care and occasionally rents the church hall to community groups.
+This activity is very unlikely to be a business. - 28.
+The words "for profit" in the context of the definition of "business" refer to a surplus of income (money or money's worth) over cost, determined in accordance with ordinary commercial principles (see Grieve). - 29.
+How a charity reports revenue from its trading activities for accounting purposes does not determine whether it is carrying on a business for tax purposes. - 30.
+Charities that engage in activities on a continuous and ongoing basis, commit time, money and effort to those activities, and conduct a large volume of transactions, with the intention of making a surplus are carrying on a "business", as s YA 1 defines that term.
+This is the conclusion even though the object of the business is directed to charitable ends, not private pecuniary gain. - 31.
+Sometimes a charity engages in activities on a continuous and ongoing basis, commits time, money and effort to those activities, and conducts a large volume of transactions without a profit-making intention.
+For example, a charity that deliberately undertakes an activity on a loss-making or breakeven basis.
+Such activities will not be a business, as s YA 1 defines that term.
+Example | Tauira 2 illustrates a situation where a charity deliberately carries on activities to breakeven. - 32.
+Some charities carrying on trading activities related to their charitable purpose with the intention of making a surplus might think they are not in business because their intention in carrying on those activities is to achieve their charitable purpose (not to make a profit).
 However, that position is not correct.
 Case law shows that it is possible to be in business even though the trading activity is related to the charity's charitable purpose (see Brighton College v Marriott [1925] All ER 600).
-A charity will be carrying on a business if the nature of its activities are sufficient to support the concept of business and it seeks a surplus.
+A charity will be carrying on a business if the nature of its activities is sufficient to support the concept of business and it seeks a surplus.